Kuro-Rui/Kuro-Cogs/docs/source/cogs/calendar.rst

 **Description:** View the calendar!

 .. note::
-    If month and year isn't passed, it defaults to current month and year.
+    * If month and year isn't passed, it defaults to current month and year.
+    * This probably looks best on Mobile.